Sprakbanken/mimir-linguistic/output/README.md

 # README
-This directory contains outputs of
+This directory contains the outputs of running:

 ```bash
 python3 -m evaluate_all --model_id <model_id> \